 Historic Turkish Baths

 While best known for its modern thermal spas, Afyon is also home to a pair of historic Turkish Baths dating from the Ottoman period.
 If you’re looking for something a bit more local, historical, or authentic than the hotel Turkish Bath experience then Imaret and Alaca Turkish Baths can both be found in the old quarter.
-For more details see our full review of Imaret Turkish Bath.
+For more details see our full review of Imaret Turkish Bath or our review of Alaca Turkish Bath.

 Beyond the above-mentioned sausage shops, Afyon is home to a number of local specialities that are worth a try.